 This SWMP is designed and implemented to reduce the discharge of pollutants from the stormwater system to the maximum extent practicable and protect water quality.
-To this end, UW has developed this SWMP that implements six (6) minimum measures as follows:
+To this end, the UW has developed this SWMP that implements six (6) minimum measures as follows:

-- Public education and outreach on the impacts of stormwater pollution - Public involvement and participation - o Detection and elimination of illicit discharges - Construction site stormwater runoff control - o Post-construction stormwater management for new development and redevelopment - o Pollution prevention and good housekeeping for facilities operations http://www.ecy.wa.gov/programs/wq/stormwater/municipal/index.html
+- o Public education and outreach on the impacts of stormwater pollution - o Public involvement and participation - Detection and elimination of illicit discharges - o Construction site stormwater runoff control - Post-construction stormwater management for new development and redevelopment - o Pollution prevention and good housekeeping for facilities operations

 The six minimum measures above are described in the Phase I Permit and in this SWMP.
-Following the descriptions of each minimum measure are lists of items that UW is already doing or plans to do to meet these requirements.
-A list of deadlines for requirements are listed at
+Following the descriptions of each minimum measure are lists of items that the UW is already doing or plans to do to meet these requirements.
+A list of deadlines for requirements are available online at the Washington State Department of Ecology website (www.ecy.wa.gov/programs/wq/stormwater/municipal/index.html).